 or area in Médoc

 (Bordeaux).
-There are two versions of the name origin.
-The predominant one refers to a battle (French Bataille) of the English against the French during the Hundred Years War (1337-1453).
-The second is from a wine merchant named Batailley.
-The first vines were planted after the last decisive battle in 1453 (on "blood-soaked ground," as it appears on the estate's website today).
-Towards the end of the 18th century, the estate was owned by the Saint-Martin family, from 1791 by Jean-Guillaume Pécholier (+1816) and then the trading house Barton & Guestier.
-The then still undivided estate received at the Bordeaux Classification 1855
+There are two versions of the origin of the name.
+The predominant refers to a battle (French Bataille) between the English and the French in the Hundred Years' War (1337-1453).
+The second comes from a wine dealer called Batailley.
+The first vines were planted after the last decisive battle in 1453 (on “blood-soaked soil”, as it says on the estate's website today).
+At the end of the 18th century, the estate was owned by the Saint-Martin family, from 1791 by Jean-Guillaume Pécholier (+1816) and then by the Barton & Guestier trading company.
+The property, which was still undivided at the time, received the Bordeaux classification 1855

 (Castéja).
 The vineyards cover 57 hectares of vineyards with Cabernet Sauvignon (70%), Merlot (25%), Cabernet Franc (3%) and Petit Verdot (2%).
-The extremely long-lived red wine (the estate calls an average of 40 years) is aged 16 to 18 months in 55% new barrels.
+The extremely long-lived red wine (the estate names an average of 40 years) is aged 16 to 18 months in 55% new barriques.
 There is no second wine.
-Every year 250,000 to 300,000 bottles are produced.
+250,000 to 300,000 bottles are produced annually.
 See also the closely intertwined Borie and Castéja family history below Borie-Manoux